G6uni1/G6uni1/README.md

 ###

-<p align="left">👨‍💻 Systems Analysis and Development student<br>🔥 Exploring the world of programming with C#, MySql, Python<br>☁️ Learning about cloud computing and security<br>🌱 Always learning and building new things</p>
+<p align="left">👨‍💻 Software Engineering student <br>🔥 Exploring the world of programming with C#, MySql, Python<br>☁️ Learning about cloud computing and security<br>🌱 Always learning and building new things</p>

 ###